To view the Graduate Center academic calender click here.

 Full-time CUNY faculty members and CUNY adjuncts should contact their home colleges to see if they are eligible for tuition-waivers.

-No. The DNS program was designed to be a full-time (9 credit) cohort program.
-Students are admitted once per year each Fall semester and progress through the program together.
+No. The PhD program was designed to be a full-time, cohort program.
+Students are admitted once per year, in the Fall semester, and progress through the program together.

 Both are research doctorates, concerned with theory testing.
 However, the DNS is focused on testing theory specifically related to nursing sensitive patient outcomes.

 The program coursework and dissertation seminar are designed to be completed in a 6 semester period.
 Additional 3-credit semesters of dissertation seminar may be necessary until the dissertation is completed.
 The PhD will take four years to complete.

 The coursework is 50 credits.
 Additional dissertation seminar credits may be necessary.